devareus/Eclectic-Token-Sniper/README.md

 	- From Telegram channels
 	- Mempool snipping of AddLiquidity transactions
 - Tokens auditing, including:
+	- Very quick and efficient in-house and in-chain honeypot check, that checks if a token can be approved and sold, with configurable limits for buy and sell taxes and gas usage
 	- Contract source verification and filtering by a configurable list of expressions
 	- Minimum and maximum liquidity amount and minimum percentage
-	- Very quick and efficient in-house and in-chain honeypot check, that checks if a token can be approved and sold, with configurable limits for buy and sell taxes and gas usage
+- Optional buy using a safety contract that checks for honeypot, liquidity and drawdown within the same buy transaction and reverts it back if the token doesn't fulfil the requirements
 - Whitelisting of token addresses
 - Blacklisting of addresses, symbols and names
 - Stops buying tokens when the account balance is below a configurable threshold